Anatta336/samdriver-xyz/readme.md

 ```

 ## Dependencies
-This project intentionally has no dependencies for the live version other than PHP itself.
+The base site project intentionally has no dependencies for the live version other than PHP itself.

 It does have development dependencies for automated tests.
 These are *not* required for the project to function, and do not need to be present on a live server.

+Some pages are built using various JavaScript tools.
+Look for a `readme.md` in their directory within `public/article-data`.

 ## Testing
 ```